Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 - Produce an analysis of the web needs of the enterprise.

-- Provide a breakdown of the planned structure of the site.
+- Provide a breakdown of the planned structure of the web-based software system.

-- Perform an analysis of the data structures needed by the site (it should be complex enough to need to be database-backed).
+- Perform an analysis of the necessary data structures.
+This should be complex enough to need to be database-backed.

-- Produce several non-functional prototypes of the web-site and both assess their suitability against web guidelines and perform user evaluation of the prototypes.
+- Produce several non-functional prototypes of the web-based software system, assess their suitability against web guidelines and perform user evaluation of the prototypes.

-- Implement the chosen version of the web site.
+- Implement the chosen version of the web-based software system.

 - Perform a useability evaluation with a number of users on the final system.